Cape May, New Jersey: Arts and culture

 Cape May has become known both for its Victorian gingerbread homes and its cultural offerings.
 The town hosts the Cape May Jazz Festival, the Cape May Music Festival and the Cape May, New Jersey Film Festival.
 Cape May Stage, an Equity theater founded in 1988, performs at the Robert Shackleton Playhouse on the corner of Bank and Lafayette Streets.
 East Lynne Theater Company, an Equity professional company specializing in American classics and world premieres, has its mainstage season from June–December and March, with school residencies throughout the year.
 Cape May is home to the Mid-Atlantic Center for the Arts & Humanities (MAC), established in 1970 by volunteers who succeeded in saving the 1879 Emlen Physick Estate from demolition.
 MAC offers a wide variety of tours, activities and events throughout the year for residents and visitors and operates three Cape May area historic sites—the 1879 Emlen Physick Estate, the Cape May Lighthouse and the World War II Lookout Tower.
 The Center for Community Arts (CCA) offers African American history tours of Cape May, arts programs for young people and is transforming the historic Franklin Street School, constructed in 1928 to house African-American students in a segregated school, into a Community Cultural Center.

 Cape May is the home of Cape May diamonds, which show up at Sunset Beach and other beaches in the area.
 These are in fact clear quartz pebbles that wash down from the Delaware River.
 They begin as prismatic quartz (including the color sub-varieties such as smoky quartz and amethyst) in the quartz veins alongside the Delaware River that get eroded out of the host rock and wash down 200 miles to the shore.
 Collecting Cape May diamonds is a popular pastime and many tourist shops sell them polished or even as faceted stones.

 The Cape May area is also world-famous for the observation of migrating birds, especially in the fall.
 With over 400 bird species having been recorded in this area by hundreds of local birders, Cape May is arguably the top bird-watching area in the entire Northeastern United States.
 The Cape May Warbler, a small songbird, takes it name from this location.
 The Cape May Bird Observatory is based nearby at Cape May Point.

 Cape May is also a destination for marine mammal watching.
 Several species of whales and dolphins can be seen in the waters of the Delaware Bay and Atlantic Ocean, many within 10 mi of land, due to the confluence of fresh and saltwater that make for a nutrient rich area for marine life.
 Whale and dolphin watching cruises are a year-round attraction in Cape May, part of an ecotourism / agritourism industry that generated $450 million in revenue in the county, the most of any in the state.

-The Harriet Tubman Museum is in Cape May.
+The Harriet Tubman Museum in downtown Cape May features the life and work of Harriet Tubman, an abolitionist and social activist.